Emhaakay/BootstrapG/README.md

-# BootstrapG
-Shop at your convenience.
-This website is a for testing purposes
+This is for testing purposes.